Mamenchisaurus: Description

 ZDM0126, a specimen possibly referable to M. hochuanensis, possessed four fused caudal vertebrae near the tip of the tail.
 These vertebrae have expanded neural arches and taller neural spines, possibly representing a tail club.
 A study by Lida Xing and colleagues performed a finite element analysis on the club.
-The authors concluded that the club would have a limited ability to perform as a defensive weapon but might have also functioned as a sensory organ.
-Other Chinese sauropods, Shunosaurus and Omeisaurus, are also known to have had tail clubs, but they differ in shape to that of ZDM0126.
+The authors concluded that the club would have had limited ability to serve as a defensive weapon but might also have functioned as a sensory organ.
+Other Chinese sauropods, Shunosaurus and Omeisaurus, are also known to have had tail clubs, but they differ in shape from that of ZDM0126.

-The neck posture and feeding strategies of sauropod dinosaurs is a controversial topic.
+The neck posture and feeding strategies of sauropod dinosaurs are controversial.
 Andreas Christian and colleagues analysed the neck of M. youngi and found that when articulated in a neutral posture, the neck was almost straight, with a slight upward bend at the base and a slight downward bend towards the head.
 The base of the neck has comparatively high upward flexibility but limited downward flexibility.
 The region near the head had better downward flexibility and low upward flexibility.
 In the mid-region, downward flexibility was high, which led the authors to conclude that M. youngi frequently fed at low levels.
 Long overlapping cervical ribs may have limited flexibility.
 The authors also estimated the stress on the intervertebral joint cartilage.
 Their results suggest the neck was kept mostly straight, with the possible exception of the neck base and near the head.

 A large ulna (GPIT SGP 2006/10) measuring less than 96 cm in length, referred to Mamenchisaurus sp. from the Shishugou Formation, was used in a bone histology analysis.
 By sectioning the bone and counting the growth rings, the age at death was estimated at 43 years.